 First, you'll need to meet our essential criteria, which includes having the right to work in the UK.
 Beyond that, we'll check things like your eyesight and physical fitness.
 We'll also expect you to pass a basic maths test and demonstrate the personal qualities we're looking for, when you come in for an assessment day.

 These tests aren't just to make the selection process easier.
 They're designed to make sure you have the right skills and attitude to get the most from the role.
 You can get a sense of what each test involves by downloading the practice tests on the links below.

 Communication skills, Understanding, Assertiveness and Integrity: these are just some of the qualities you'll need to work with offenders and support their rehabilitation.
-At our recruitment assessment day, we'll test if you have what it takes in a series of role-play exercises.Take the test
+At our recruitment assessment day, we'll test if you have what it takes in a series of role-play exercises.Take the practice test

 You'll need an acceptable level of maths to be a prison officer.
 As well as being able to do prisoner headcounts, you'll have to write reports.
 As part of your application, you'll take an online maths test.
-Here are some practice questions.Take the test
+Here are some practice questions.Take the practice test

 Being a prison officer requires a reasonable level of stamina and fitness.
 For starters, you’ll be on your feet for much of the day.
 You’ll also have to respond quickly in emergency situations.
 As part of your recruitment assessment day, you’ll have to pass a fitness test.
 But don’t worry; we’re not looking for athletes.
 Here’s an overview of what you can expect.
 You’ll also find a training programme to help you prepare.Watch the video